taivlam/cps218/assignment-ch-1.md

 # CPS 218 Chapter 1 Assignment
-These are the "Review Questions" for Chapter 1.
+These are the Review Questions for Chapter 1.

 ## Question 1
 Which of the following components comprise an operating system?
 (Choose all that apply.)